TranscendenceEngineering/Autogene/README.md

 Histone modifications are encoded through the Histone class.
 It comprises enums for the encoding of subunits and modifications and nested HashMap/Sets for storing the modifications themselves.
 Please read the code itself for further informations

 ## Collaborations
-If you, or your institution are interested in collaborating in this project, please send an email to info[at]transcendence.it
+If you or your institution are interested in collaborating with this project, please send an email to info[at]transcendence.it